Nivalyx/osu-wiki/wiki/Guides/Common_modding_mistakes/id.md

 **When posting an issue, avoid vague words like "good" and "bad".** Not everyone is on the same page about what is good and what is not, especially in terms of situational and subjective aspects like [flow](/wiki/Beatmapping/Mapping_techniques/Flow).
 Try to use more objective terms like "comfortable/uncomfortable", "calm/intense", etc. Remember to add examples to your mods where possible.

-**Pada saat menerakan masalah, hindari penggunaan kata yang dapat berarti samar seperti "baik" dan "buruk"**.
+**Pada saat memposting suatu masalah, hindari penggunaan kata yang dapat berarti samar seperti "baik" dan "buruk"**.

 ---